A Katy auto accident has claimed the life of a motorcycle rider, the Houston Chronicle reported.

 -Think of a motorcycle as a person; the rider is just as vulnerable.

 If you have been involved in an accident in the Houston area, contact The Stephens Law Firm for a free consultation to discuss your rights.
-Houston Injury Attorney Joe Stephens has nearly three decades of experience representing personal injury and wrongful death cases.
+Houston personal injury attorney Joe Stephens has nearly three decades of experience representing personal injury and wrongful death cases.
 A Personal Injury Trial Law Specialist through the Texas Board of Legal Specialization since 1993, Attorney Stephens has won multiple verdicts over $1 million and is a Million Dollar Advocates Member.
 He is also the author of The Texas Accident Bible, A Survivor’s Legal Guide, and Hiring the Right Injury Lawyer.